Synaptic Plasticity and Super-Resolution Microscopy

 - ERC-Synergy Project ENSEMBLE

 - Bancelin et al. Aberration correction in STED microscopy to increase imaging depth in living brain tissue.
-Neurophotonics (in press)
+Neurophotonics (2021)

 - Angibaud et al. A simple tissue clearing method for increasing the depth penetration of STED microscopy of fixed brain slices.
 Journal of Physics D: Applied Physics (2020)

 - Inavalli et al. A super-resolution platform for correlative live single-molecule imaging and STED microscopy.
 Nature Methods (2019)

 - Tønnesen et al. Super-resolution imaging of the extracellular space in living brain tissue.
 Cell (2018)